How Much Does It Cost to Stain a Deck?

 - Shop around.
 Get at least three estimates from reputable deck staining professionals in your area.

-Questions to Ask About the Cost to Stain a Deck
+Questions to Ask About Staining a Deck

 - Are you bonded, insured, and licensed?
 (Some municipalities require contractors to be licensed, while others do not.
-Check with your local regulations.)
+Check your local regulations.)

 - Do you have references?